The Insider’s Guide to Real Estate / Real Estate Landscape

 Misaligned incentives are worse

-Remember, maximizing your net proceeds requires moving beyond the conventional retail language that precludes positive financial results.
-Be sure to check out the next section in the Contrarian's Guide on commissions and selling options.
+Remember, maximizing your net proceeds requires moving beyond the conventional retail language that traps sellers into poor financial outcomes.
+It is also helpful to know that principles governing the real estate landscape apply if the housing market is up or if the market is down.
+Be sure to check out the next section in the Insider’s Guide on commissions and selling options.